qmk/qmk_firmware/docs/newbs_flashing.md

 The simplest way to flash your keyboard will be with the [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases).

 However, the QMK Toolbox is only available for Windows and macOS currently.
-If you're using Linux (or just wish to flash the firmware from the command line), you'll have to use the [method outlined below](newbs_flashing.md#flash-your-keyboard-from-the-command-line).
+If you're using Linux (or just wish to flash the firmware from the command line), proceed down to [Flash Your Keyboard From The Command Line](newbs_flashing.md#flash-your-keyboard-from-the-command-line).

 ### Load The File Into QMK Toolbox